Salary: £12,000 pa

 All appointments and promotions are based on merit and no job applicant or employee will be treated unfairly or discriminated against.
 All staff have equal access to staff development.
 Any member of staff who breaches this policy may be subject of grievance and/or disciplinary procedures.

 Mary Frances Trust (MFT) is a Charitable Company established in 1994 by carers, people accessing mental health services and professionals to support people experiencing mental health issues.
-It is a non-medical service set up to address the social consequences of mental ill-health on the lives and well-being of mental health service users.
+It is a non-medical service set up to address the social consequences of mental ill-health on the lives and wellbeing of people using mental health services.

 We believe anyone experiencing any kind of mental or emotional health issues should be unafraid to ask for help, receive appropriate support for as long as they need, and feel inspired to develop the skills that will help them to restore and maintain their own wellbeing.